ecronix/react-most-wanted/README.md

 All application parts and code should be stored in the `src` folder.

-All `react` components shold be seperated in presentational and container compnents.
-This greate [article](https://www.fullstackreact.com/p/using-presentational-and-container-components-with-redux/) is describing it why and how.
-For that purpose we have the `components` and `containers` folders.
+All `react` components should be separated in presentational and container components.
+This great [article](https://www.fullstackreact.com/p/using-presentational-and-container-components-with-redux/) describes the why and how.
+For this purpose we have the `components` and `containers` folders.

 All `redux` related files are in the `store` folder.
 You can find more about redux [here](http://redux.js.org/docs/introduction/).